angelacorte/presentation-2024-dsrt-phd-symposium/content/_index.md

 - Alignment made automatically behind the scene through compiler plugin.
 - Linked to the general purpose _Alchemist_ <small>[7]</small> simulator, which can execute also _Protelis_ and _ScaFi_ programs.

-First implementation of the prototype DSL used to develop experiments related to the morphogenesis of plants.
+First implementation of the prototype DSL used to develop experiments related to the morphogenesis of plants<small>[8]</small>.

 {{% /col %}}